sigasi/sigasi_insights/content/faq.md

 Some other editors (most notably [Reto Zimmermann's Emacs VHDL Mode](/opinion/emacs)) have the concept of **"port translation"**.
 You first copy the source code of an entity declaration, and then you can paste it as an instantiation or as a component declaration.

 Sigasi supports the same, but in a different way: using **Autocomplete**.
 You don't need to go find the original entity declaration, since Sigasi knows where to find it in your project.
-For example for instantiation: just start typing the **label name**, `:` and the word `entity` and press **Ctrl-Space** to trigger the autocomplete feature.
+For example for instantiation: just start typing the **label name**, `:` and the word `entity` and press **Ctrl+Space** to trigger the autocomplete feature.

 Check out this screencast: [Create a testbench with autocomplete](/screencasts/testbench).